liyuanpng/XBotCore/README.md

 *description*:
 The WALKMAN RT PC is responsible for the RT communication with the robot (EtherCAT based).
-It has three ethernet connections:
+It has two ethernet connections:
-* internet connection
 * connection with the robot EtherCAT slaves network
-* connection with external control pc (YARP control modules)
+* connection with external control pc (control modules)

 *what to run*: